intcyoacreator/intcyoacreator.github.io/README.md

           it could trigger an alert that is changeable
     - [ ] Allow variables to be used inside of alerts
 - [ ] Add Dividers
+- [ ] Point Bar
+    - [ ] It automatically switches on when you create your first Point Type, but it can be manually turned off

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/